fruit-bat/pico-zxspectrum/README.md

 * I2S sound
 * SPI SD card

+Here are the pin asignments:

 ![image](docs/ZxSpectrumPicoDv.png)

 ### ZxSpectrumPicomputerVga
-This is the target for Bobricius' Retro VGA board
+This is the target for Bobricius' Retro VGA board:

 <a href="https://hackaday.io/project/183398-retrovga-raspbery-pico-multi-retro-computer"><img src="docs/retrovga.png" width="200"/></a>